RHuebsch13/Fur_kidz/README.md

   - Tested all navigation links (home, categories, product pages).
   - Ensured responsive design on various devices.
 - **Result**:
   - All links worked correctly, and the site was responsive.
-- **Fix**: No issues encountered.
+However spacong and layout is a problem.
+- **Fix**: Adjusted bootstrap to allow for a responsive view.

 ##### WEBHOOK
-- expectated: The form is on the database if payment flows breaks.
+- **Expected**: If payment flow breaks, the form data is saved in the database.
+- **Testing**:
-- testing: In the JavaScript file - comment out the form submission and make another purchase.This simulates either a user who closed the page before the form was submitted
+  - In the JavaScript file, commented out the form submission and made another purchase to simulate a user closing the page before form submission.
+- **Result**:
-- result: behaves as expected
+  - Behaved as expected.

 ## User Stories Integration